eclufsc/ophidian/README.md

 * zlib

 ### Compiling dependencies:
+There are a few more binaries we need to compile beforehand that are not suported by any distribution.

 Run the provided script **build_dependencies.sh** located at the source root.
-It will fetch the dependencies submodules located at 3rdparty, compile and install to a local fakeroot
+It will fetch the dependencies sources through the submodules located at `"ophidian_source_root"/3rdparty`, compile and install them.
 ```
 $ sh build_dependencies.sh
 ```
-All dependencies are now installed to the dependencies directory at the source root.
+All dependencies are now compiled and installed to `"ophidian_source_root"/dependencies`.

+>If you wish to **install dependencies to your system** run:
+>```
+>$ sudo sh build_dependencies.sh --install_to_usr_local
+>```
+>This will install all dependencies to the `/usr/local` directory.

 ### Compiling Ophidian:
 Ophidian uses Cmake as a build system generator, if you are familiar with it you probably know the folowing: